 This tend more to the truth as the Nigerian government is currently cracking down on opposition voices using a state tool called “EFCC” and controlled by the presidency.
 We are weary that these rampant Facebook sanctions on opposition users could be related to these deliberate crackdown by the Nigerian government.

 I hope my case would be used to send a message to the Nigerian users.
-Please, note that I changed my log in option last year November from my [email protected] my mobile number +2348034922094 and in this letter I have attached copies of my government issued ID, screen shots of my experience since this ordeal started and the e-mail I received from Facebook when I changed my log in options.
+Please, note that I changed my log in option last year November from my e-mail [email protected] to my mobile number +2348034922094 and in this letter I have attached copies of my government issued ID, screen shots of my experience since this ordeal started and the e-mail I received from Facebook when I changed my log in options.
 My e-mail is still valid and I can be reached on it or on the phone number stated in this letter.
 I am looking forward to having a positive reply from Facebook.
 My regards to your lovely wife Priscilla, your daughter Max and your amazing dog Beast- I also love dogs.

 Amonia Rita Stewart